lethisa/lethisa/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on IT Operation
+- 🔭 I’m currently working on Ops
 - 🌱 I’m currently learning DevOps
 - 👯 I’m looking to collaborate on DevOps
 - 💬 Ask me about DevOps